Alpac Capital: Funds

 Besides the above-mentioned Funds, the Managing Partners of Alpac Capital also own interests in Renewable Solar Energy (Luz.ON) and Media (Newsplex.SA).

 Key people

 Alpac Capital has two Founding and Managing Partners: Pedro Vargas David and Luis Santos.

-Pedro Vargas David, CEO, was also Former Head of Strategy of Jerónimo Martins and holds an MBA from Instead and Executive education from Harvard Kennedy School and Harvard Business School.
+Pedro Vargas David, CEO, was also Former Head of Strategy of Jerónimo Martins and holds an MBA from Insead and Executive education from Harvard Kennedy School and Harvard Business School.
 Luis Santos, who worked at Mckinsey for 9 years, in Europe, South America and Asia, holds an MBA from Columbia University and a PhD on Political Science and International Relations from Universidade Católica Portuguesa.

 Pedro is son of former Secretary of State of Portugal and former MEP in the European Union, Mário David.

 Luis Santos is the son of Portuguese football coach Fernando Santos, who won the 2016 UEFA European Championship and the 2019 UEFA Nations League.
 His girlfriend, Isabel Figueira, is a well-known Portuguese actress and TV presenter.